 Join a SIG

 Shared Interest Groups (SIGs) are included with your membership and provide a no-pressure environment to learn from and network with like-minded peers in your community.
-There are fifteen different SIGs, each meeting three times per year.
+There are fifteen different SIGs, each meeting twice year.
 Join one or all of them to maximize your learning and networking potential.

 Don’t forget to bring a friend!
-Non-members can attend one complimentary event before becoming a member of AF.
+Non-members can attend one complimentary event before becoming a member of Association Forum.

 Check out the calendar of events for a complete listing of SIG meetings.

 List of SIGs

 This SIG provides an opportunity to meet, learn and share ideas with members who are actively involved or work at an Association Management Company.
 The goal of the SIG is to keep members informed of current developments and issues specifically related to Association Management Companies.
 Topics may vary.